 All of us hear a voice, or two, or three that influence us.
 Some are positive, like cheerleaders pushing us to our best self.
 Others are negative, draining us, sometimes forcing us to hide back in our own shadows.
 Those voices can have a personality—it could be a family member whose approval we have spent our lives so desperately trying to win.
 Or it could be a former partner/boss/teacher who told us we wouldn’t amount to anything.
 The latter could be a voice that spurs us on to prove them wrong or it could be one that takes us back to how we felt when we first heard that negative comment.
 The writer Aliyah Marr writes in Parallel Mind, “Many of the thoughts and beliefs that we hold and practice are not even ours.
 The thoughts of our parents, siblings, teachers, society, nation, and race inhabit our heads.
 A crowd of judgements lives inside each of us.
 It’s an incessant chattering of different voices and personalities, each with their own history and agendas.”

 Life coaches use the term “Inside Team” to help us figure out what and whose voices are inside our heads.
-It’s this “team” that we need to get to know if we are to begin to know ourselves better and use them to our benefit.
+It’s this “team” that we need to get to know if we are to begin to understand ourselves better and use them to our benefit.
 So much of who we are and what we do is decided by this team and trusting which voice to listen to comes down to dissecting which voices are serving us.
 Even the negative voices, sometimes, are there for our benefit—if we choose to see them that way.
 We can see them as our internal checks and balances that we confer with before we make decisions that can impact our lives.
-But getting to know those influential voices also brings them down to an equal level, studying who they actually are, why they have so much power over us, and then once we know them, really know them, that power diminishes.
-Instead, we get to the point where we recognise them as old friends even, there to make sure we’re taking the right steps towards our growth.
+But getting to know those influential voices also brings them down to an equal level, studying who they actually are, why they have so much power over us.
+Then once we know them, really know them, that power diminishes..
 As author and motivational speaker Agapi Stassinopoulos says, “We have both an anxious, critical, downspiraling voice, and a trusting, optimistic, calming one.
 Every day, every moment, we have a choice.
 It has to be a conscious choice of feeding the voice that will support us, while ignoring the other one.”

 The table is from the Proctor Gallagher Institute, an organisation that works with individuals and companies to educate and empower them to expand their mindset in order to maximise their potential.

 So we know we go by feel when it comes to deciding which voice to listen to.
 What is also helpful, is writing down who we hear.
 If the voice is someone we know, we write their name down.
-Or if the voice is a characteristic like Confidence, Shame, Judge, write that down too.
+Or if the voice is characteristic like Confidence, Shame, Judge, write that down too.
 Looking at them and forensically analysing who they are and where they come from, I have found, can be freeing.
 Because frankly, I'm tired of giving my time and energy to things that don't serve me positively.
 I've spent way too much time and too many years listening to those voices that haven't served me for fear of being wrong or being judged.
-But now I know it is only wrong if I don't listen to my gut, that inner voice, that is trying to steer me towards my best self.
-My happiest self.
-My most authentic self.
+They have spent way too much time living rent free in my head.

 We really are smarter than we think we are.
 And our minds are complex.
 Our bodies are intelligent beings and they will guide us to our optimal self.
 If we listen.
 Finding out who is part of our Inside Team, who those voices belong to and acknowledging why they have such power can result in a massive shift in how we go forward in life.
 And as Gautama Buddha said, “nothing can harm you as much as your own thoughts unguarded.”
 The same goes for those voices in our heads.